ericfortis/aot-fetch-demo/README.md

 ## Setup (Vite)
-Our [vite.config.js](./vite.config.js) has an `htmlPlugin` function that injects `index-aot-fetch.js` into the index.html.
+Our [vite.config.js](./vite.config.js) has an `htmlPlugin` function that injects `index-aot-fetch.js` into `index.html`.

 ## Setup (Webpack)
-This repo doesn’t have this setup, but it’s doable like this:
+This repo doesn’t include a Webpack setup, but you could do it this:
 ```js
 import HtmlWebpackPlugin from 'html-webpack-plugin'